avimallik/Plant-android-iot-plant-monitoring-system/README.md

 # 🌱 Plant: Android & IoT Plant Monitoring System

 **Plant** Plant is an open-source IoT solution for real-time monitoring of soil moisture, temperature, and humidity in grass and turf management.
 It is built on an ESP8266/NodeMCU microcontroller (Arduino IDE) with a companion Android application that provides live data visualization, configurable alerts, and user-friendly controls.
-Using low-cost, power-efficient sensors (AHT-20 and BME680), the system achieved up to 25% water savings and reduced manual intervention by nearly 40%, while proving scalable for larger agricultural applications.
+Using low-cost, power-efficient sensors such as AHT-20 (Temperature and Humidity) and Analog Soil Moisture Sensor, the system achieved up to 25% water savings and reduced manual intervention by nearly 40%, while proving scalable for larger agricultural applications.
 This project was conducted by <b>Jaff Arena and Academy—Bangladesh’s Futsal Playground and BSD BD Ltd</b>, where this project deployed as an IoT-enabled grass or turf watering system.

 ---